What Is a Creative Professional?

 The dividing line between “creative” and “non-creative” work is increasingly blurred, for several reasons.

-1. The Definition of Creativity is Changing
+1. The Definition of Creativity Is Changing.

 As mentioned above, creativity as we understand it is not the same.
 The rise of the digital world in every aspect of our lives has fused form and function, merged design and tech, married creativity to business.